 Examines political change in Asia.
-This involves a comparative study of selected Asian countries, focussing on issues which may include: colonialism, the rise of nationalism and the creation of new nation-states, political protest, human rights, and other processes of political change.
+This involves a comparative study of selected Asian countries, focusing on issues which may include: colonialism, the rise of nationalism and the creation of new nation-states, political protest, human rights, and other processes of political change.
 Also themes concerning the political impact of globalisation and the political upheavals associated with the development of capitalism in the Asian region will also be considered.
-Not available to students who have already passed or are currently enrolled in POLI3030.
 Lectures also available on the web.

 2. An ability to distinguish between various political systems and political practices within the Asian/Southeast Asian region.

 3. An awareness of the complexities of the Asian/Southeast Asian region and Australia's role within it.